BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Our Model

-{\textbf{Finite means:}} For the stochastic quantities in the system: interarrival times, job sizes, and rescaling times, we assume that the time averages for sequences of each quantity converge to some finite mean with probability 1.
+First, for the stochastic quantities in the system---interarrival times, inherent work, and rescaling times---we assume that the time averages for sequences of each quantity converge to some finite mean with probability $1$.
+We assume these averages are known to the customer.
 We make no other distributional assumptions.
-Notably, we allow correlations between job sizes and interarrival times, allowing us to model bursty, non-stationary workloads.
+Notably, we allow correlations between the inherent work of different jobs.
+Furthermore, we allow correlations between interarrival times.
+This allows us to model bursty, non-stationary workloads.